lis-epfl/lis-vision-flight/software/README.md

 ## Prepare PX4

-We rely on Firmware Version 1.10.1, which you can find [here](https://github.com/PX4/PX4-Autopilot/releases/tag/v1.10.1).
-You can load all parameter settings from the file [lis-vision-flight-ros/config/px4_parameters.params](lis-vision-flight-ros/config/px4_parameters.params) through QGroundControl (we use version ) or simply inspect them and adjust the values as you see fit.
+We use Firmware Version 1.10.1, which you can find [here](https://github.com/PX4/PX4-Autopilot/releases/tag/v1.10.1).
+You can load all parameter settings from the file [lis-vision-flight-ros/config/px4_parameters.params](lis-vision-flight-ros/config/px4_parameters.params) through QGroundControl (we use version 4.1.4, which you can find [here](https://github.com/mavlink/qgroundcontrol/releases/tag/v4.1.4)) or simply inspect them and adjust the values as you see fit.

 On the SD card in the PX4 Autopilot, edit (or create if it doesn't exit) the file `/etc/extras.txt` and add these lines
 ```